NimishaMR/IISc-WORK-DOCUMENTATION/FTRACE-DOC/Experiments/TCP-Socket-program-tracing.md

 The server is essentially the Rx system while the Client is the Tx system First you need to set the server to start listening and then only run the client.
-Both the server and client programs are uploaded in the Experiments folder  under the names : TCP_SERVER.py and TCP_CLIENT.PY
+Both the server and client programs are uploaded in the Experiments folder  under the names : TCP_SERVER.py and TCP_CLIENT.PY The values of server and client IP adresses have to be changed according to your system in the server client codes

 The steps to execute this experiment are as follows: